This annual list of the best in-home senior care franchises was revised and updated on February 10, 2021.

 Care options include companionship care, respite care (to give family caregivers a break), personal care, hospice care, memory care, Alzheimer’s care, and dementia care.
 Caregiver activities can include assistance with meal preparation, conversations, medication reminders, light housekeeping, and running errands.

-Founded in 2007 and franchising since then, the number of locations has been growing rapidly in recent years from 21 in 2010 to the current total of 132, none of which are company-owned and all of which are located in the US.
+Founded in 2007 and franchising since then, the number of locations has been growing rapidly in recent years from 21 in 2010 to the current total of 134 (up from the previously reported total of 132), of which none are company-owned and all are located in the US.

 14. Amada Senior Care